3 min read

 Right before deployment, it is recommended to run linters such as:

-• See the linters example and configuration at my GitHub template here and the makefile that runs the linters commands here.
+See the linters example and configuration in my GitHub Actions workflow file and the project Makefile that runs the linters commands.

 Once the linters finish, run unit tests as a first service logic gate.